-management, to drive the women's empowerment agenda, including championing the DP World Gender Diversity Statement, which sets out a clear vision on how to drive diversity
+grow, supports businesses, creates composed of senior leadership and empowerment agenda, including championing the DP World Gender Diversity Statement, which sets out a clear vision on how to drive and clear way.
+Exploring digital applications, we facilitate the ability to track the journey through the supply chain.